Carmine and Josefina, two Italian immigrants, stood in their tiny London flat, quarreling.

 Some months later, their daughter Zooey became the first elephant to be born in captivity at the zoo.

-This entry is part of Jack Rusher’s journal, originally published January 10th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 10th, 2012, in New York.